auth0-sandbox/auth0-application-development/module02-instructions.md

 <br>![Stop](./.assets/images/stop.png)
 Congratulations, you have completed this lab!

-When your instructor says you are ready to start the next lab close any open editor windows besides these instructions, and then follow this link to the next lab instructions: [**Module 3 Lab**](./module03-instructions.md).
+When your instructor says you are ready to start the next Lab follow this link to the lab instructions: [**Module 3 Lab**](./module03-instructions.md).

 [**Table of Contents**](./appdev-workspace.md)